vivid-planet/comet/.changeset/tiny-moose-sip.md

 "@comet/cms-admin": patch
 ---

-Fix ContentScopeIndicator for scope with first dimension undefined.
+Fix `ContentScopeIndicator` for scope with optional dimensions